POINT OF VIEW

 What is RPA used for?

-Top 3 use cases of RPA in the retail sector
+Top 3 use cases of Robotic Process Automation in Retail

-Some of the classic examples of where RPA can help in retail include returns and refunds, compliance and business reporting, supply chain and inventory management, and workforce management.
+Some of the classic examples of where process automation in retail can streamline operations and reduce costs include returns and refunds, compliance and business reporting, supply chain and inventory management, and workforce management.

 Returns, refunds, and exchanges